 You can find English vocabulary lessons here

-A sentence which consists of two or more co-ordinate clauses is called a compound sentence.
+A sentence which consists of one main clause and one or more subordinate clauses is called a complex sentence.

 Sections in this articleThe Simple Sentence New!